ISO 15926: History

 For modelling-technical reasons POSC/Caesar proposed another standard than ISO 10303, called ISO 15926.
 EPISTLE (and ISO) supported that proposal, and continued the modelling work, thereby writing Part 2 of ISO 15926.
 This Part 2 has official ISO IS (International Standard) status since 2003.

 POSC/Caesar started to put together their own RDL (Reference Data Library).
 They added many specialized classes, for example for ANSI (American National Standards Institute) pipe and pipe fittings.
 Meanwhile, STEPlib continued its existence, mainly driven by some members of USPI.
 Since it was clear that it was not in the interest of the industry to have two libraries for, in essence, the same set of classes, the Management Board of EPISTLE decided that the core classes of the two libraries shall be merged into Part 4 of ISO 15926.
 This merging process has been finished.
 Part 4 should act as reference data for part 2 of ISO 15926 as well as for ISO 10303-221 and replaced its Annex M. On June 5, 2007 ISO 15926-4 was signed off as a TS (Technical Specification).

 In 1999 the work on an earlier version of Part 7 started.
 Initially this was based on XML Schema (the only useful W3C Recommendation available then), but when Web Ontology Language (OWL) became available it was clear that provided a far more suitable environment for Part 7.
 Part 7 passed the first ISO ballot by the end of 2005, and an implementation project started.
 A formal ballot for TS (Technical Specification) was planned for December 2007.
 However, it was decided then to split Part 7 into more than one part, because the scope was too wide.

 Need for ISO15926

-In 2004, the National Institute of Science and Technology (NIST) released a report on the impact of the lack of digital interoperability in the capital projects industry.
-They pegged the cost of inadequate interoperability to be $5.8 billion per year.
-The full report is over 200 pages.
+In 2004, the National Institute of Standards and Technology (NIST) released a report on the impact of the lack of digital interoperability in the capital projects industry.
+The report estimated the cost of inadequate interoperability in the U.S. capital facilities industry to be $15.8 billion per year.
+This was considered likely to be a conservative figure.